Prodaturu/Obsidian/3 - Main Notes/C++/Operators in C++.md

 ---

 # Operators in C++

-- Symbols that perform operations on operands.
+> Symbols that perform operations on operands.

+- Operators are a **core language feature** in C++
+- The define how values are:
+	- combined
+	- compared
+	- modified
+	- accessed

 ## Operator Categories
 ### 1. Arithmetic Operators